sagemathinc/cocalc-doc/source/account/purchases.rst

 - You can edit your subscription (e.g., increase the RAM quota it provides) at any time, and you only pay the prorated difference.

-- We provide a prorated refund if the subscription is canceled, so you can use the remaining credit toward something else in CoCalc, rather than being locked in for the duration of the subscription.

 - If you cancel your subscription, you can resume it later, rather than having to create a new subscription.
+Subscriptions are resumed at the current rates.

 Subscriptions (legacy page)